Bringing you the tools, skills and cultural knowledge needed to advance Reconciliation and Indigenous engagement in conservation and sustainability.

 In the US and Canada, we have legal imperatives to ensure that we meet our obligations to achieve the articles set out in the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), and honor the existing Treaties, Agreements and Commitments.
 We recognize that many organizations whose responsibility it is to uphold these obligations are not always clear on the best path forward.

 We also have an ecological imperative.
 We know that the world’s resources and biodiversity are changing because of climate change.
-At the International Union for the Conservation of Nature in Marseille in 2021, the Nation States and others agreed that Indigenous conservation was key to the sustainability and the future survival of our Earth.
-In 2022, the Kunming-Montreal Global Biodiversity Framework recognized the unique importance of Indigenous Peoples and knowledge in preserving biodiversity.
+Many international frameworks and fora agree that Indigenous conservation is the key to sustainability and the future survival of our Earth.
+They recognize the unique importance of Indigenous Peoples and knowledge in preserving biodiversity.

-There is a recognition and need to learn from Indigenous Peoples, to have Indigenous Peoples guide both the conservation agenda and the conversation on how to achieve it.
+There is a recognition and need to learn from Indigenous Peoples and to have Indigenous Peoples guide the conservation, economic and environmental agendas, and the conversation on how to advance those agendas.